chef-boneyard/chef-web-docs-2016/includes_dsl_custom_resource/includes_dsl_custom_resource_method_load_current_value.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use the ``load_current_value`` method to load the specified property value from the node and then use that value when the resource is converged.
+Use the ``load_current_value`` method inside an ``action`` block in a custom resource to load the specified property value from the node, and then use that value when the resource is converged.
 For example, the value of a property like:

 .. code-block:: ruby